sarvex/exercism-generic-track/README.md

 Please [search our repositories](https://github.com/exercism), to see both active and inactive tracks on the site.

-If you find the language, check the he `config.json` file to see if it has an `active` key, which will be true or false.
+If you find the language, check the `config.json` file to see if it has an `active` key, which will be true or false.
 If you'd like to help out, please open an issue on that repository to say hello.

 ## Has someone else asked for it?